2023 Most Popular Information Technology Bachelor's Degree Schools in South Carolina

 The following schools top our list of the Most Popular Information Technology Bachelor's Degree Colleges.

-Our 2023 rankings named Limestone College the most popular school in South Carolina for information technology students working on their bachelor’s degree.
+Our analysis found Limestone College to be the most popular school for information technology students who want to pursue a bachelor’s degree in South Carolina.
 Limestone College is a small private not-for-profit school located in the fringe town of Gaffney.

 Women make up 31% of the IT majors at the school.